tkent-google/std-switch/README.md

 # A standard 'Switch' form control

+## Authors

+* Kent Tamura tkent@google.com

+## Introduction

-This document explains a new HTML element for a 'switch' form control.
+This document proposed a new HTML element for a 'switch' control.
+It is provided as a [built-in module](https://github.com/tc39/proposal-javascript-standard-library/).

-## Why a switch control?
+### Why a switch control?

 Many UI frameworks have switch controls to represent off/on states and ask a user to change the state.
 As of April 2019 the HTML standard has a checkbox, which is functionally similar to switch control.
 However:

 * Semantically, a switch and checkbox have different meanings, with a switch being more appropriate for turning things on/off.
 (See e.g. [Microsoft Fluent design guidelines](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/toggles#choosing-between-toggle-switch-and-check-box), [Nielsen Norman Group](https://www.nngroup.com/articles/toggle-switch-guidelines/), [UX Planet](https://uxplanet.org/checkbox-vs-toggle-switch-7fc6e83f10b8).)
 * Switches and checkboxes manifest differently to accessibility technology: see the [`switch` ARIA role](http://w3c.github.io/aria/#switch).
 * It's hard to change checkbox's appearance to a switch-like appearance, for when that user experience is desired.

+## Goals

+* Identical appearance on all platforms and all supported browsers by default
+* Easy and flexible customization
+  * The switch control should provide a way to switch its appearance from the default one to platform-dependent one.
+  * The switch control should provide a way to customize color, size, radius, etc. of its visual parts.
+* API similar to existing form controls

 ## Sample code